Veterinary chemical manufacturers need to provide details of their proposed response plan within 25 working days of the audit.

 3. Transitional arrangements and review

 Audit closure on the basis of a response plan will be implemented by the APVMA on a case-by-case basis from 1 March 2016, for up to 12 months, depending on whether external factors, such as the clarity of the audit reports and manufacturer response plans, allows this to occur.
 The transitional phase is expected to commence with audit level 1 manufacturers.

 It is not expected that the ‘closure by plan’ option will be available to new applicant for a licence though this may be considered case-by-case.

 It is proposed that any audits conducted under previous arrangements would be closed under those arrangements, even if after the date of implementation.

-The APVMA plans to review the audit scheduling and management arrangements at three and six years after commencement.
-During the first three years the effectiveness of the change will be monitored continuously to provide timely intervention, if required, which may include training for industry.
+The APVMA plans to review the audit scheduling and management arrangements at 3 and 6 years after commencement.
+During the first 3 years the effectiveness of the change will be monitored continuously to provide timely intervention, if required, which may include training for industry.